-- The Municipality derecognises a financial asset only when: the contractual rights to the cash flows from the financial asset expire, are satiled or waived; Be only transfers to ambre party substantiativity all of the initia and rewards of oversenity of the financial asset; Be Municipality, despite having related some significant risks and rewards of oversenity of the financial esset; Be Municipality, despite having related some significant risks and rewards of oversenity of the financial esset; has transfered control of the sate is another party and the other party has the practical adaptive said the sate in the estimated source of the sate of the sate is a soft to examine that ability unialisately and without needing to impose additional relations on the transfer.
-In this case, the entity : exceptises separately any rights and obligations created or retained in the transfer.
+The Municipality derecognises a financial asset only when:

+- the contractual rights to the cash flows from the financial asset expire, are settled or waived; - the entity transfers to another party substantially all of the risks and rewards of ownership of the financial asset; or - the Municipality, despite having retained some significant risks and rewards of ownership of the financial asset, has transferred control of the asset to another party and the other party has the practical ability to sell the asset in its entirety to an unrelated third party, and is able to exercise that ability unilaterally and without needing to impose additional restrictions on the transfer.
+In this case, the entity : - derecognise the asset; and - recognise separately any rights and obligations created or retained in the transfer.